t3hpupp3t/fz2h-typescript/README.md

 # fz2h-typescript
-Pet project to apply what has been learned about TypeScript in the Frontend Masters learning path.
+Project to apply what has been learned about TypeScript in the Frontend Masters learning path.